BellaMrx/HTML_Guide/README.md

     | Webkit    | Safari and all web browsers on iOS                          |
     | Blink     | Chrome, Edge, Samsung Internet, Vivaldi, Opera, Brave etc.  |

-  * Create a web page and display it in the web browser

 ### 1.5.
 Create and view a simple web page
   1. open an editor (for the beginning a simple editor is enough), and create a new empty document.